 The Women’s Metropolitan Golf Association, Inc., the second oldest golf association for women in the United States, was founded in October 1899 one year after the Women’s Golf Association of Philadelphia.
 Organized and headquartered in New York City until 1994, it is now housed at Golf Central in Westchester County.

 A 17-member Board of Directors, lead by five officers, oversees the operations of the association, which are conducted largely on a volunteer basis.
-In the past 12 years, two full-time office staff members---an Executive Director and Office Manager---have been added, and the association has benefited from the USGA P.J.
-Boatwright, Jr. Intern Program for the past 8 years.
+The office is staffed by an Executive Director, Manager of Tournament Operations and a USGA P.J.
+Boatwright, Jr. Intern.

 The Association conducts about 30 competitions each year, providing Women's Met members with one of the largest and most varied playing schedules in the country.
 The schedule includes individual, partner, family, and team events as well as a series of spring Interclub Team Matches.
 The Women's Met is the USGA-sanctioned Course Rating authority for women players throughout the metropolitan region, serving public and private courses to provide the underpinning for the USGA Handicap System.

 Developing a Junior Girls’ program is another priority of the association which conducts two open championships for all girls within our boundaries, regardless of club affiliation.